Kingxukai/linux/Documentation/arch/riscv/boot-image-header.rst

 =====

-- This header is also reused to support EFI stub for RISC-V. EFI specification needs PE/COFF image header in the beginning of the kernel image in order to load it as an EFI application.
-In order to support EFI stub, code0 is replaced with "MZ" magic string and res3(at offset 0x3c) points to the rest of the PE/COFF header.
+- This header is also reused to support EFI stub for RISC-V. EFI specification needs PE/COFF image header in the woke beginning of the woke kernel image in order to load it as an EFI application.
+In order to support EFI stub, code0 is replaced with "MZ" magic string and res3(at offset 0x3c) points to the woke rest of the PE/COFF header.

 - version field indicate header version number